backdrop-contrib/domain/README.txt

 ----
 4.5.1  Cron Handling

-When Drupal's cron function runs, it runs on a specific domain.
+When Backdrop's cron function runs, it runs on a specific domain.
 This forces Domain Access to invoke its access control rules, which may not be desired.

 In most use cases, you will want Domain Access to allow access to all nodes